 Presently, Red Duck has a great line of condiments using only simple ingredients.
 For their ketchup, they allow the tomatoes to be ripened on the vine and picked when they’re red.
 The tomatoes are then pureed in less than four hours after they’re picked from the fields.
 All of their ketchups are lower in sugar than the conventional brands and some organic ones.
 Red Duck even has a smoky ketchup which uses date paste in place of sugar.
 Their barbecue sauces leave out any color additives, heavily refined ingredients, or other hard to read words.
 They also make cocktail and taco sauces.
 Red Duck is a Certified B Corporation with all of its products being USDA Organic.

 Sir Kensington’s beginnings are another story of college friends with a bold idea.
 Co-founders Scott Norton and Mark Ramadan were attending Brown University when they noticed many foods had evolved to be more natural and healthier.
 Yet they still saw condiments lack of condiments in using better ingredients.
 Norton and Ramadan first devised a ketchup with clean ingredients such as whole tomatoes and less sugar.

-After Sir Kensington’s achieved popularity with its ketchup, Norton and Ramadan began reinventing other condiments they felt could be better.
+While Sir Kensington’s has now retired its ketchup, Norton and Ramadan have reinvented other condiments they felt could be better.
 They introduced a mayo made with Certified Humane free range eggs and sunflower oil.
 They now have six types of mayo, which are original, organic, avocado oil, chipotle, sriracha, and special sauce.
 Sir Kensington has four mustards in the varieties of yellow, spicy brown, dijon, and honey mustard.
 Lastly they offer a series of sauces called everything sauces, which come in the flavors of chile lime crema, curry masala, garlic, and gochujang.
 Every ingredient in their condiments are Non-GMO Project Verified.